MuneebBaderoen/phoenix-docker-starter/README.md

 To start your Phoenix server:

+  * Launch docker container with `docker-compose run --rm --service-ports web bash`
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Install Node.js dependencies with `cd assets && yarn`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.